Saxon (band): Call to Arms and Sacrifice (2011–2014)

 Saxon released their nineteenth studio album, Call to Arms, on 3 June 2011.
 It debuted at number 6 on the UK Rock Albums chart.
 The band embarked on a world tour which saw them visit the US; Saxon also revisited the UK for a second leg of the tour.
 The band announced on their Call To Arms tour that a number of fans at each venue, each paying £10, would be able to watch them soundcheck.
 This was donated to the Nordoff Robbins Music Therapy and Childline charities.

 Saxon were billed as special guests supporting Judas Priest at Hammersmith Apollo on 26 May 2012.
 Saxon also played Download Festival 2012, and were recorded playing "Wheels of Steel" for the festival's Highlights show shown on Sky Arts.
 On 13 February 2012, the band announced that they were releasing a new live DVD and CD package entitled Heavy Metal Thunder - Live: Eagles Over Wacken, which compiled their 2004, 2007 and 2009 performances at the Wacken Open Air across various formats.
 In March, Saxon won the Metal Hammer 2012 Golden God award for 'Best UK band'.

+They played at Wacken Open Air in August 2012.
 In October, the band announced that their next studio album would be titled Sacrifice and it was released in March 2013.
 On 11 December 2012 Heavy Metal Thunder - The Movie saw an international release and was the first Blu-ray release for the band.
 2013 also saw the release of a new compilation album Unplugged and Strung Up.
 2014 saw the release of a new live album named St. George's Day Sacrifice - Live in Manchester.
 The band also embarked on a tour in October of that year named Warriors of the Road.